-Another Boracay staple are the Four Cheese Pizza and Oyster Sisig at Two Seasons Resort in Station 1.
-Another never-miss snack item is the Chori Burger, which is a chorizo patty in white bread bun.
-Almost every restaurant serves their own version of this Boracay icon, but the best ones are sold right at the beach by small stalls and beach grills.
-Also make sure to find Jonah's Shakes at Station 1, which serves some of the most creamy and tasty milk and fruit shakes served in plastic water bottles.
+Another Boracay staples are the Four Cheese Pizza and Oyster Sisig at Two Seasons Resort in Station 1.
+Another never-miss snack item is the Chori Burger, which is a chorizo patty in a white bread bun.
+Almost every restaurant serves its own version of this Boracay icon, but the best ones are sold right at the beach by small stalls and beach grills.
+Also make sure to find Jonah’s Shakes at Station 1, which serves some of the most creamy and tasty milk and fruit shakes served in plastic water bottles.

 There are several tour operators either right at the beach or at your resort that offer water sports and activities.
 Banana Boat and Flying Fish are popular activities wherein guests ride inflatable equipment pulled by speedboats.
-It's a thrilling ride if you don't mind being thrown into the water at one point.
+It’s a thrilling ride if you don’t mind being thrown into the water at one point.
 Parasailing is also quite popular.
 You will be strapped to a small parachute and pulled by a speed boat as you soar through the air.
-This can be done alone, or with one or two more people.
+This can be done alone or with one or two more people.
 For a more relaxed water activity, Stand-up Paddle Boards are also for rent at the beach.

 Paraw is a local sailboat and is an iconic sight in Boracay.
-It's characterized by its distinct triangular sail, using two outriggers and two sails.
-Paraw Sailing can be done to tour around the island, or simply dock out in the water as the sun sets.
+It’s characterized by its distinct triangular sail, using two outriggers and two sails.
+Paraw Sailing can be done to tour around the island, or simply dock out in the water as the sunsets.

 Yes, it is possible to go on a dive trip when you visit Boracay.
 There are actually 15 dive sites around Boracay Island waiting to be explored by travelers.

-As with everything in this high traffic tourist destination, diving in Boracay is a bit more expensive than anywhere else in the Philippines.
-The island also doesn't have the best reefs and corals in the country, but it's still worth the experience.
+As with everything in this high-traffic tourist destination, diving in Boracay is a bit more expensive than anywhere else in the Philippines.
+The island also doesn’t have the best reefs and corals in the country, but it’s still worth the experience.